-- to possess, dispense, administer, and prescribe opioid agonist treatment or opioid antagonists, as applicable. - If opioid agonist treatment or an opioid antagonist is recommended by the treating health care professional, ensure that the applicable treatment is offered to the patient and provided to the patient if the patient consents. - Demonstrate compliance with applicable training and waiver requirements on prescribing opioid agonist treatment established by the Substance Abuse and Mental Health Services Administration of the U.S. Department of Health and Human Services and the Drug Enforcement Administration of the U.S. Department of Justice. - Before discharging an emergency patient who is administered or prescribed an opioid agonist treatment in the emergency department, refer the emergency patient to a person that provides substance use disorder (SUD) services.
+- Maintain, as part of the hospital's emergency services, protocols on and the capacity to provide appropriate, evidence-based interventions for a patient being treated for an opioid-related overdose or opioid use disorder to reduce the risk of subsequent harm to or the death of a patient following his or her discharge from the hospital. - Maintain protocols on possessing, dispensing, administering, and prescribing opioid agonist treatment or an opioid antagonist and maintain personnel who have the capacity to possess, dispense, administer, and prescribe opioid agonist treatment or opioid antagonists, as applicable. - If opioid agonist treatment or an opioid antagonist is recommended by the treating health care professional, ensure that the applicable treatment is offered to the patient and provided to the patient if the patient consents. - Demonstrate compliance with applicable training and waiver requirements established by the Substance Abuse and Mental Health Services Administration of the U.S. Department of Health and Human Services and the Drug Enforcement Administration of the U.S. Department of Justice on prescribing opioid agonist treatment. - Before discharging an emergency patient who is administered or prescribed an opioid agonist treatment in the emergency department, refer the emergency patient to a person that provides substance use disorder (SUD) services.
 As much as possible, this referral would have to include a transition of care accomplished by face-to-face or direct telephone contact between the emergency patient and the provider of SUD services.